*A dialogue on the incompleteness of utilitarianism

 Davy: That’s well and good, but…

 Davy: Challenge accepted!
 I believe that in the end we will see that, no matter how utilitarianism attempts to justify parental love, it will fail to do so in a way that makes sense with our everyday, lived and breathed experience of love.
 It won’t make sense on a human level.
 Utilitarianism can find excuses for why it’s “ok” to love our kids (it keeps us emotionally stable so we can focus on maximizing the good elsewhere), or it can hold its nose and tolerate parental love (we may do it, even though it is the “less good” option), or it can label it a handy rule of thumb (the world would be worse if we ALL stopped loving our kids, therefore we should all adhere to the rule), or it can claim that somehow it does maximize well-being (which assigns it value if and only if it does actually maximize the good; this is contingent, instrumental moral value, not inherent value).
-But it cannot find something within love itself that makes it worthy, makes it required, something valuable completely apart from its relation to maximization of the good.
+But it cannot find something within love itself that makes it worthy.
+It cannot locate what requires that love and makes it valuable, if we refuse to use consequences as a measuring stick.
 It can, in its own way, justify it and even simulate it, but it can’t really make sense of it as it really is.
 Parents already know in their hearts that this kind of love is good and right for its own sake.
 And if parental love is in fact intrinsically ethical, utilitarianism is incomplete in the sense that it cannot understand this most fundamental of human duties, outside of its own narrow utilitarian calculus.
-Love will always be contingently ethical, a tool, or (even worse) a burden that periodically prevents us from focusing on maximizing the good.
+Love will always be contingently ethical.
+It’s either a tool that helps us maximize the good, or (even worse) a burden that periodically prevents us from doing so.

 Carlos: Well we’ll see about that, won’t we?
-It could also be that you’re just saying “the consequences of parental love are good”, but saying it in your own special way.
+I’ve got a suspicion that even though you claim that parental love is good for reasons that have nothing to do with its consequences, all along you know in your heart that the consequences of parental love are good!
 When you use language like “burning need” and “centerpiece of life” and “intrinsic goodness”, it’s possible you’re just describing how it feels to participate in an action that does in fact produce a ton of good.
 You might turn out to be a utilitarian all along!

 Carlos: And if utilitarianism can handle your objection, I know what shirt to buy you for your birthday.